CryptoPlazaHQ/MemoryChain/00_Project_Framework/01_Project_Definition/03_Technology_Stack.md

 *   **Storage:** IPFS and Filecoin.
 IPFS for content-addressable storage and Filecoin for long-term persistence.
 *   **Blockchain:** A smart contract-enabled blockchain like Ethereum, Polygon, or a Filecoin Virtual Machine (FVM) compatible chain.
 The choice of blockchain will be based on factors like transaction costs, scalability, and developer community.
-*   **Authentication & Verifiable Credentials:** Lit Protocol for decentralized access control, key management, and issuing verifiable credentials.
+*   **Authentication & Verifiable Credentials:** This will be handled by a dedicated **"Credentialing Function SDK"**, a key deliverable of the initial project phase.
+This SDK will be built using **Lit Protocol** for decentralized access control, key management, and issuing verifiable credentials.
+It will be developed as a standalone component in a separate repository to ensure it is modular, reusable, and can be integrated into other projects.

 ### AI & LLMs